Children teach us a very simple thing.

 The field of Special Education has a unique role in public education.
 Teachers in the field work with a variety of students in both age range as well as exceptionality.
 Teaching special education takes a unique person with passion, determination, and patience.

 Students who successfully complete teacher licensure in the field of special education have many teaching opportunities.
-Teachers in the field are eligible to teach at the preschool, elementary, middle and high school level.
+Teachers in the field are eligible to teach special education at the preschool, elementary, middle and high school level.
+A unique advantage with the certification in special education is your additional license in elementary education. this is based on the required North Carolina test that are a part of the special education license.

 Areas of special education include resource classrooms, self-contained classes, team teaching as well as specialized opportunities at the central office level.